RossCampbellDev/angular-web3/README.md

 add the environments file that specifies our localhost testing environment

 open our routing module and add the two new components

+in our signin component, add a button that calls a "handleAuth" function.  (async, of course) then go to the user component:

+### now modify our "server" in index.js
+`> npm install cookie-parser jsonwebtoken dotenv`

+make an env file to hold our app's domain, our moralis api key, our angular URL, and our authentication secret

+go to our user component and start adding routes to handle verification and creation of messages with Moralis, logout, and authentication.

+then complete the signin component to integrate it with our server.  for this we use axios router and getDefaultProvider from Ethers.